 Sell antique Lalique jewelry directly to Diamond Estate Jewelry Buyers and get paid in cash today.
 Contact us now to schedule a confidential appraisal of your items.
 Our free Lalique jewelry appraisals involve no risk or obligations.

-If you are an out-of-state customer, we have established buying locations throughout the United States where you can bring your pre-owned Lalique jewelry.
+We have established buying locations throughout the United States where you can bring your pre-owned Lalique jewelry.
 We also can provide you with a free consultation and preliminary Lalique appraisal over the phone, then arrange for the secure shipping of your Lalique item(s) to our flagship office in La Jolla, CA.

 Find out why so many satisfied clients throughout the country rank Carl Blackburn and Diamond Estate Jewelry Buyers as the best place to sell antique Lalique jewelry for the most money.